Naming-Checker/Documentation/Strategic/Strategic_Plan_2026.md

 ## 2. What We Need to Have by 26 July

-- The backend, frontend, text model, visual model, monitoring, and scrapers work together on the test stand.
+- The backend, frontend, text model, visual model, monitoring, and scrapers work together on the test stand. **[OWNER: Ilya, Vladimir, Daniel, Alexander]**
-- Model changes are checked on repeatable datasets; reports include measured results rather than only implementation status.
+- Model changes are checked on repeatable datasets; reports include measured results rather than only implementation status. **[OWNER: Daniel, Alexander]**
-- The team completes the load-test sequence: goals, environment, scenarios, baseline, bottleneck analysis, changes, and a repeated run.
+- The team completes the load-test sequence: goals, environment, scenarios, baseline, bottleneck analysis, changes, and a repeated run. **[OWNER: Ilya, Daria]**
-- Final materials describe what was delivered, what did not fit, and which measurements support the conclusions.
+- Final materials describe what was delivered, what did not fit, and which measurements support the conclusions. **[OWNER: Daria]**
 - Issues planned for the period have a final status.
-Completed issues also have actual `Effort` on the board.
+Completed issues also have actual `Effort` on the board. **[OWNER: All team members]**

 ---